Unconditionally Long-Time Stable Variable-Step Second-Order ETD Schemes for the 2D Periodic Incompressible NSE: Algorithm

-It is straightforward to verify that $\bar{r}^{n+1}$ in \eqref{eqn:mrGSAV_ETDMS1_u} is also of order $\tau_{n+1}$.
-Consequently, $1 - \bar{r}^{n+1}$ provides a first-order approximation of $1$, implying that $\bar{\bm u}^{n+1}$ achieves only first-order accuracy.
+It is straightforward to verify that $\bar{r}^{n+1}$ in \eqref{eqn:mrGSAV_ETDMS1_q} is also of order $\tau_{n+1}$.
+Consequently, $1 - \bar{r}^{n+1}$ provides a first-order approximation of $1$, implying that $\bar{\omega}^{n+1}$ achieves only first-order accuracy.
 We therefore refer to \eqref{eqn:mrGSAV_ETDMS1} as the first-order exponential time-differencing mean-reverting SAV (\textbf{ETD-mr-SAV-MS1o}) scheme.
+The first-order companion does not use the quadratic ccSAV correction; it is introduced only as an embedded estimator sharing the same intermediate heat solves.

-Due to its structural similarity to the ETD-mr-SAV-MS2o scheme, the intermediate values used to solve \eqref{eqn:mrGSAV_ETDMS2_u} can be reused to compute \textbf{ETD-mr-SAV-MS1o}.
+Due to its structural similarity to the ETD-mr-ccSAV-MS2o scheme, the intermediate values used to solve \eqref{eqn:mrGSAV_ETDMS2_u} can be reused to compute \textbf{ETD-mr-SAV-MS1o}.
 Specifically, the procedure is: \begin{enumerate} \item Determine $\bar{r}^{n+1}$ by solving the linear relation

-\item Obtain $\bar{\bm u}^{n+1}$ from
+\item Obtain $\bar{\omega}^{n+1}$ from

 \end{enumerate}